intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 {{?RRTYPE=RFC3597}} was considered widely deployed that new RRCodes can be safely created and used.

-As a counter example, clear and simple handling for new inputs, such as unsupported version numbers, might prevent these sorts of situations.
-The first version of the Simple Network Management Protocol (SNMP) {{?SNMPv1=RFC1157}}
-defines that unparseable or unauthenticated messages are simply discarded without response:
+As a counter example, the first version of the Simple Network Management Protocol (SNMP) {{?SNMPv1=RFC1157}} defines that unparseable or unauthenticated messages are simply discarded without response:

 > It then verifies the version number of the SNMP message.
 If there is a mismatch, it discards the datagram and performs no further actions.

 When SNMP versions 2, 2c and 3 came along, older agents did exactly what the protocol specifies.
-Deployment of new versions was likely successful because the handling of newer versions was well specified and easy to implement correctly.
+Deployment of new versions was likely successful because the handling of newer versions was both clear and simple.

 ## Multi-Party Interactions and Middleboxes {#middleboxes}